And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Is that what you want to add to?

-So if all those appellate courts get tossed out for lack of standing, the district court ruling would still stand, so Christian Perry gets to get married, the other male gay couple gets to get married.
+So if all those appellate courts get tossed out for lack of standing, the district court ruling would still stand.

 But district court rulings don't have any precedent beyond that particular court.

-Presumably if they if another couple went back into the Northern District of California and got Judge Walker again, who was the judge in that case, they'd probably win again.
+Presumably, if another couple went back into the Northern District of California and got Judge Walker again, who was the judge in that case, they'd probably win again.

-But it has no legal standing as opposed to the Supreme Court, which handles all federal cases, and the Ninth Circuit, which would handle all the states that are in the Ninth Circuit.
+But it has no legal standing, as opposed to the Supreme Court, which handles all federal cases, and the Ninth Circuit, which would handle all the states that are in the Ninth Circuit.

-He said essentially that the state of California refused to defend the law, the original proposal the state refused to defend it before the ninth circuit, and that they are they're legally required to defend it, and they didn't do it.
+The original state refused to defend it before the Ninth Circuit and that they're legally required to defend it and they didn't do it.

 Therefore, the Ninth Circuit ruling could be vacated.